rayanamal/screentime-nixos/README.md

 <pre><code>users.users.&lt;name&gt;.extraGroups = [ <span style="text-decoration: line-through;">wheel</span> ]
 </code></pre>

-3. (*Optional*) Install [distrobox](https://distrobox.it/).
+3. (*Suggestion*) Install [distrobox](https://distrobox.it/).
 Distrobox allows the creation of Linux containers as easily as "`distrobox enter debian`".
-This allows you to be dropped into any Linux distribution and be able to install software on it while having screen time features on the host machine.
-Also recommended is to install and learn [podman](https://podman.io/) too, to serve as a rootless backend for distrobox.
-(Using Docker as a rootless backend is very cumbersome.)
+This allows you to be dropped into any Linux distribution and be able to install software on it while having screen time features active on the host machine.
+Also check out [podman](https://podman.io/).

 ### 2. Constant connectivity